-At a recent team meeting, a colleague (let’s call her Patty) lead an icebreaker inspired by Daylight Savings.
-Patty asked the team “If you had an extra hour magically appear in your work calendar, what you spend that time doing?”
+At a recent team meeting, a colleague (let’s call her Sally) lead an icebreaker inspired by Daylight Savings.
+Sally asked the team “If you had an extra hour magically appear in your work calendar, what you spend that time doing?”
 The team was to place these on a lime-green post-it.

 Out of control!

 Not surprisingly, certain themes emerged on the orange post-its.
 These included chit-chatting, unproductive meetings and repetitive work.
 The thing that surprised me was that not many of the oranges were seen to be within their control.
 (Read more: Engaging Employees with Autonomy)

 Having a sense of control over your work is one of the top contributors to employee engagement and satisfaction.
 Surprise!
 It’s not money.
 Yet, the vast majority of workers do not realize how much is truly within their control.
 It’s almost as if when the honeymoon period wears off employees develop learned helplessness.
 Workers then simply resign themselves to their routines.

 What if there was a better way?

 This is where leaders and managers play a pivotal role.
 In order to help employees regain that needed sense of control, managers can try the following: